burgatshow/subfinder/README.md

 Arguments marked with **(*)** are required.

-## Limitations
-The application currently has two built in limitations related to file sizes:

-- 300 MB limit is applied to all video files to avoid samples
-- 5 KB limit is applied to subtitle files

-I will make those two limits configurable in a later release.

 ## Troubleshooting
 Use the verbose mode if you think something is wrong.
 Check the configuration file as well.